-8.6.1.1 Progression-Free Survival (PFS)
+8.6.1.2 Progression-Free Survival (PFS)

 The non-parametric Kaplan-Meier method will be used to estimate the PFS curve in each treatment group.
-The hypotheses of treatment difference in PFS will be tested by the stratified log-rank test.
 A stratified Cox proportional hazard model with Efron's method of tie handling will be used to estimate the magnitude of the treatment difference (i.e., hazard ratio) between the treatment arms.
 The hazard ratio and its 95% confidence interval from the stratified Cox model with Efron's method of tie handling and with a single treatment covariate will be reported.
-The stratification factors used for randomization (See Section 5.4) will be applied to both the stratified log-rank test and the stratified Cox model.
+The hypotheses of treatment difference for PFS curves in subjects with squamous cell carcinoma of the esophagus and PFS in subjects with PD-L1 CPS≥10 will be tested using the stratified log-rank test.
+The hypotheses of treatment difference for PFS curves in all subjects will be tested using the stratified max-combo test.
+The stratification factors used for randomization (See Section 5.4) will be applied to both the stratified log-rank test, stratified max-combo test, and the stratified Cox model if applicable.